apear9/rdwplus/README.md

 If you start with a shapefile of stream edges (as opposed to deriving a streams raster from the DEM), then you will need to

 1. Rasterise the stream;
 2. Reclassify it so that the stream line cells have a value of 1 and the others a value of 0.
-(This is needed to perform 'drainage reinforcement' on the streams, which forces water to flow along the stream lines.)
+(This is needed to perform 'drainage reinforcement' on the streams, which forces water to flow along the stream lines.
+If no drainage enforcement is needed then this step is not necessary.)

 The rasterisation and reclassification step can be performed in two separate lines of code: